Galston - Laughtondale

 An assessment of population growth drivers in Galston - Laughtondale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Galston-Laughtondale's population is 5,485 as of Aug 2025.
-This figure reflects an increase of 49 people since the 2021 Census, which reported a population of 5,436.
-The change is inferred from ABS estimates: 5,483 in June 2024 and additional validated new addresses since the Census date.
-The population density is 28 persons per square kilometer.
-Galston-Laughtondale's growth rate of 0.9% since the census compares favorably with its SA3 area's 3.0%.
-Overseas migration was the primary driver of recent population gains.
+Galston-Laughtondale's population, as per AreaSearch's analysis, is approximately 5,485 as of August 2025.
+This figure represents an increase of 49 people since the 2021 Census, which reported a population of 5,436.
+The change is inferred from ABS's estimated resident population of 5,483 in June 2024 and an additional 50 validated new addresses since the Census date.
+This results in a population density ratio of 28 persons per square kilometer.
+Galston-Laughtondale's growth rate of 0.9% since the census places it within 2.1 percentage points of the SA3 area (3.0%).
+Overseas migration was the primary driver of population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on current demographic trends, Galston-Laughtondale is expected to expand by 106 persons to reach a total population of 5,591 by 2041, an increase of 1.9% over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to demographic trends, the area is expected to expand by 106 persons to 2041 based on the latest population numbers, with an increase of approximately 1.9% in total over the 17-year period.

 Frequently Asked Questions - Population